ImmuneMoon/Arrow_to_the_Knee/README.md

-# Arrow to The Knee
+# Arrow to the Knee - Elden Ring x Skyrim Crossover Mod

-This mod brings the world of Elden Ring into Skyrim, creating an epic crossover experience!
-Make sure you have both Skyrim Legendary Edition (LE) and Elden Ring installed to use this mod.
+This mod is a fun crossover between Elden Ring and Skyrim, where getting hit with an arrow to the knee teleports you to Skyrim until you beat the main quest.
+It includes scripts to track the completion of the Skyrim main quest, manage saves, and handle transitions between games.

 ## Features

+- **Teleportation Mechanic**: Getting hit with an arrow to the knee in Elden Ring teleports you to Skyrim.
+- **Main Quest Tracking**: Scripts track the completion of the Skyrim main quest.
-- Elden Ring-inspired weapons, armor, and items.
+- **Save Management**: Efficiently manage saves between Elden Ring and Skyrim.
-- Unique quests that blend the worlds of both games.
+- **Seamless Transitions**: Handle smooth transitions between the two games.

-- New music and sound effects.
+## Requirements

+- **Skyrim Legendary Edition (LE)**
+- **Elden Ring**

 ## Installation Instructions

 ### Prerequisites

-- **Skyrim Legendary Edition (LE)**
+- Ensure both Skyrim Legendary Edition (LE) and Elden Ring are installed.
-- **Elden Ring**

 ### Steps to Install